99designs/smartling/README.md

 ```
 COMMANDS:
+   files  lists the local files
    status show the status of the project's remote files
    pull   translate local project files using Smartling as a translation memory
-   push     upload local project files with new strings, using the git branch or user name as a prefix
+   push   upload local project files that contain untranslated strings
 ```

 Other cool features: